Skip to main content

 The business standards ensure agencies will be able to easily transition to a future solution offered in the QSMO marketplace.
 When agencies plan to use solutions from outside of the QSMO marketplace, the Investment Action Planning process leverages the business standards as a means to evaluate agency options.

-4. Assess Readiness for Shared Services
+4. Assess Readiness for Modernization

-They support strategic planning to improve mission support services by giving decision makers the data needed to identify future opportunity areas for shared services.
+They support strategic planning to improve mission support services by giving decision makers the data needed to identify future opportunity areas for these services.
 This includes identifying opportunities for modernization based on common themes, and policy reform based on agency feedback.

 5. Agreement Across Mission Support Functions